Top 10 United Nations Logos – UN Logo Design Inspiration

 - Conducting research, training, and publications to advance expertise in labour issues globally.

 The ILO logo features three interlocking cogwheels representing machinery, with the organization's initials inscribed inside them.
-The cogwheels symbolize factories and the everyday objects found within, reflecting the ILO's mission to promote decent workplaces and labour rights.
+The cogwheels symbolise factories and the everyday objects found within, reflecting the ILO's mission to promote decent workplaces and labour rights.
 Like other UN logos, the ILO version includes laurel leaves.
 The full name is placed next to the iconography.
 The colour is slightly darker than the standard UN blue.

 8: The United Nations Children’s Fund (UNICEF) Logo